nickyiliwang/FPSGame/README.md

 Created an Actor class as an objective for the player to pick up (BP_Objective) Actors can be anything in the world.
 Actors can be imported into blueprints and have it's own name

+// First steps
+Added a mesh component and a sphere mesh component and exposed them in UPROPERTY